embed-dsp/ed_rpi_guides/doc/user_space_peripherals.md

-# User Space Peripherals
+# User-Space Peripherals

-The following hardware interfaces can be accessed from *User Space* after they have been enabled.
+The following hardware interfaces can be accessed from **User-Space** after they have been enabled by making propper changes to the `/boot/config.txt` file.

-This document describes how the Raspberry Pi can be configured with the `/boot/config.txt` file.

 # On-Board Audio